towhans/ruby-mcp-client/README.md

 - **Multiple transports** - Support for both stdio and SSE transports
 - **Multiple servers** - Connect to multiple MCP servers simultaneously
+- **Named servers** - Associate names with servers and find/reference them by name
+- **Server lookup** - Find servers by name using `find_server`
+- **Tool association** - Each tool knows which server it belongs to
 - **Tool discovery** - Find tools by name or pattern
+- **Server disambiguation** - Specify which server to use when tools with same name exist in multiple servers
 - **Atomic tool calls** - Simple API for invoking tools with parameters
 - **Batch support** - Call multiple tools in a single operation
-- **API conversions** - Built-in format conversion for OpenAI and Anthropic APIs
+- **API conversions** - Built-in format conversion for OpenAI, Anthropic, and Google Vertex AI APIs
 - **Thread safety** - Synchronized access for thread-safe operation
 - **Server notifications** - Support for JSON-RPC notifications
 - **Custom RPC methods** - Send any custom JSON-RPC method
 - **Consistent error handling** - Rich error types for better exception handling
-- **JSON configuration** - Support for server definition files in JSON format
+- **JSON configuration** - Support for server definition files in JSON format with name retention

 ### Server-Sent Events (SSE) Implementation